Japan’s camera industry in 2020

 Also, in recent years, many authorized camera repair centers in Japan have closed.
 The major camera makers now have repair centers only in Tokyo or only in the largest cities.
 People in other areas will need to use mail-in repair services.

-As someone who has witnessed the rise and continuing fall of digital cameras, I find all this really sad.
+As someone who has witnessed the exciting rise and depressing and continuing fall of conventional digital cameras, I find all this really sad.
 But it only reflects the ever-changing times.
 On the bright side, photography continues to be a massively popular and important activity and photos are essential in our daily lives.
-More people than ever before are making money from photography.
+More people than ever before are taking pictures (and videos) and making money from it.
 And anybody can take pictures.
-We’ve come a long, long way since the first camera was brought into Japan.
+We’ve come a long, long way since 20 years ago.
+But it’s a fact that image quality is still better with conventional digital cameras than with mobile phones.
+There’s still hope for the camera industry.